njgeorge000158/Student-Loan-Repayment-Prediction-with-Deep-Learning/README.md

 ## **Summary**

-Overall, the sequential neural network model successfully predicts the student loan applicant credit ranking with a mean square error of 33.3%, which translates into the actual score or an off-by-one score.
+Overall, the sequential neural network model successfully predicts the student loan applicant credit ranking with a mean square error of 33.3%, which translates into the actual ranking or an off-by-one value.

 ----